wassname/eliciting_suppressed_knowledge/README.md

 # Eliciting Suppressed Knowledge (ESK) WIP

 ## Abstract
 **Where do transformer models store their true "thoughts" when they say something they know is false?** We demonstrate that suppressed neural activations are a more useful source of knowledge than the model's direct outputs or standard hidden states.
-By isolating and probing these suppressed activation patterns, we achieve ~X% improvements on TruthfulQA compared to standard methods.
+By isolating and probing these suppressed activation patterns, we achieve ~TODO% improvements on TruthfulQA compared to standard methods.
 This confirms suppressed activations contain knowledge that the model possesses but deliberately inhibits during generation.

 ## Research Question
 Recent evidence demonstrates that transformer models systematically misrepresent their internal reasoning: